Family Medical Leave

 Benefits during FMLA leave

-Employees on FML will receive the same benefits during the leave they received before the leave with the exception of benefits based on pay during a period of unpaid FML.
+While on paid leave, employees on FML will receive the same benefits they received before the leave.
 Employees on unpaid FML will be required to pay their share of benefits premiums through the college’s COBRA vendor.
-In the event that an employee is able but does not return from FML, or returns but stays less than 30 days, the employee will be obligated to reimburse the premiums paid by the college to maintain the insurance coverage during the leave.
+If an employee is able but does not return from FML, or returns but stays less than 30 days, the employee must reimburse the premiums paid by the college to maintain the insurance coverage during the leave.

 Return from leave